Medical School Transfers: Complete Guide

 Can I transfer to study medicine in Europe from the UK?

 Absolutely!
-There are many reasons why a UK student would consider medical schools in Europe - significantly lower tuition fees and lower costs of living, all while providing you with an adventure and, more importantly, a degree that will be recognised back home.
+There are many reasons why a UK student would consider medical schools that accept transfers in Europe - significantly lower tuition fees and lower costs of living, all while providing you with an adventure and, more importantly, a degree that will be recognised back home.
 What’s not to love?

 As such, quite a lot of students who studied for a year or two in the UK ultimately decide that, instead of dealing with extravagant student loans, it’s best to just transfer to a European university and complete their education there.
 When comparing it to transferring from one university in the UK to another, the process is only different in terms of the bureaucracy involved (what documents, notarised and translated texts are involved and where they’re submitted), not in its practical application of what it means to you as a student to transfer.
 The same rules of transferring from a related field after your 1st year apply no matter where the universities are located.